torproject/stem/docs/tutorials.rst

        Relay information is provided through documents called **descriptors**.
        This walks you through both where to get them and a small script to tell you the fastest Tor exits.

+   * - .. image:: /_static/section/tutorials/windrose.png
+          :target: tutorials/east_of_the_sun.html

+     - .. image:: /_static/label/east_of_the_sun.png
+          :target: tutorials/east_of_the_sun.html

+       Stem provides several utility modules frequently useful for Tor controller applications.
+Here we introduce some of them.

    * - .. image:: /_static/section/tutorials/cauldron.png
           :target: tutorials/double_double_toil_and_trouble.html